maelvls/homebrew-amc/README.md

   Nothing is installed outside of the Homebrew environment so you don't have to worry with messing your system.
 The **only prerequisite** is to have Mactex (if you don't have it: `brew cask install mactex`).
+- **What are the next steps before publishing the formula to homebrew-core?** Two main problems before the maintainers of Homebrew can accept this formula into the core formulas: I rely on a pre-built `pdftk.pkg`.
+It is not allowed in Homebrew core.
+A source-code-based [PDFtk formula](https://github.com/spl/homebrew-pdftk) has existed for a while but the maintainer gave up as because of gcj-5 (from gcc@5 --with-java) 'hanging' during the build (Macports [fixed gcc5](https://trac.macports.org/ticket/49227) just in order to build PDFtk).
+This is because PDFtk relies on GCJ which is dead by now.
+We could replace `pdftk` if we knew a way to scrap filled forms from PDFs.

+## Troubleshooting
 - **Why are the windows _tabbed_ like in Safari tabs?**  because it is using Gtk3, pop-up windows (like _Open project_) are (weirdly) opening as tabbed windows.
 This is a work-in-progress on the GTK3 side; the